rohitshahi540/Student-Management-System-Using-XML-/README.md

 Each student has a unique ID and includes information like:

-1. Name                                         6.
-Phone Number
+1. Name

-2. Gender                                       7.
-Address
+2. Gender

-3. Course                                        8.
-Department
+3. Course

 4. Date of Birth

 5. Email

+6. Phone Number

+7. Address

+8. 8.
+Department